rhuffy/conjure-firebase/README.md

 ## Usage

 Once installed, create a single YAML file to describe your API.
 Your Conjure definitions must follow [this format](https://palantir.github.io/conjure/#/docs/spec/conjure_definitions), with some small modifications.
 Any "service" may be treated as a "Firebase Callable" service by setting the field `firebase-callable: true`.
+For these services:
-For these services, do not define `base-path` or `default-auth` and for that service's endpoints, do not define `http`.
+* Do not define `base-path` or `default-auth`
+* Each endpoint in the service corresponds to a Cloud Function that you will create.
+For each endpoint in the service:
+    * Do not define an `http` field
+    * Simply provide an endpoint name as well as a single `data` field (for your function's input type) and a `returns` field (for your function's return type)
+    * The type specified in the `data` field must be an object defined in the "types" portion of the YAML file

 For example: